PranavSriram18/genai_foundations/docs/series/moe.md

 ---

-## 4. Modeling Challenges: Expert Specialization, Manifold Partitioning, and a Fishing Analogy (Optional Section)
+## 4. Discrete Routing & Expert Specialization: A Thought Experiment
+Like attention heads, we can think of individual experts as [low-rank readers and writers](https://pranavsriram18.github.io/genai_foundations/series/transformer_internals/#6-attention-heads) from/to the residual stream.
+Unlike attention though, we only activate a sparse subset of these readers and writers for a given input.
 Intuitively, a modeling design goal of MoE layers is for different experts to specialize to "cover" different parts of the input data manifold.
 A few potential failure modes include:

 * Under-specialization (several experts learning the same thing)
 * "Dead experts" (some experts never getting selected by the router)
 * Load imbalance (some experts activating far more frequently than others)

-Below we describe a toy analogy for thinking about how these problems can arise under vanilla top-k routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.
+Below we describe a thought experiment for thinking about how these problems can arise under vanilla top-k routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.

 Imagine we have several lakes (regions of the data manifold), each with varying number of fish (data samples).
 We need to allocate fishermen (experts) to these lakes, under competing constraints.